Bernhard Mayer

-Bernhard Mayer (1866–1946) was a German fur trader, anarchist, patron and art collector.
+Bernhard Mayer (July 22, 1866 – July 18, 1946) was a German fur trader, anarchist, patron and art collector.
+He laid the foundation for the Merzbacher Collection which is currently housed at Kunsthaus Zürich.

-Early life
+Early life and education

 Bernhard Mayer came from a Jewish family from the Hunsrück region.
 His father ran a grocery store, his mother was a housewife.
 At the age of eleven, he left his parents to attend school in Bad Kreuznach.
 He broke off his education and worked first in Simmern, then Saarbrücken, Saargemünd and finally in 1885 in Aachen.

-Fur trade
+He completed an apprenticeship as furrier in Brussels, Belgium.

+Career

-He moved to Brussels in 1892.
-He began an apprenticeship as a furrier in 1895 and after initial difficulties his fur business flourished and he opened branches in Paris, Berlin, Zurich and Amsterdam, run by members of the family.
+In 1895 he started his business as fur trader and after initial difficulties his fur business flourished and he opened branches in Paris, Berlin, Zurich and Amsterdam, run by members of the family.
 The poet Else Lasker-Schüler jokingly called him Mink Bernardo.

-In 1897 he married Auguste Lipper (1875-1958) and with her had son Ernst (1901) and daughter Lilly (1903).
+Art collector

 In Brussels in 1903 he had bought two pictures from an outsider, James Ensor, as support; Guste and he thus laid the foundation for an unsystematically built up collection of pictures.

-Mayer supported socialism and anarchism.
-His connections with anarchists brought him to Ascona in 1909, where he built a home.

-At the beginning of World War I, Mayer, as a German, had to leave Belgium; he went to Berlin and in 1916 to Zurich, then to Ascona.

-Art collector

 The Munich art historian Franz Stadler encouraged him to buy pictures by French Impressionists, but only first-class works.
 In 1926, Mr. and Mrs. Mayer had the Teatro San Materno built for the dancer Charlotte Bara in Ascona.
 Mayer was also otherwise active as a patron and collector of art, acquiring paintings by Cézanne, van Gogh, Renoir, Matisse and Picasso, among others, primarily in the 1920s.
 In a hotel built especially for this purpose in Ascona, he hosted numerous writers and artists, especially emigrants, such as Holitscher, Ehrenstein, the Fritsch couple, Else Lasker-Schüler and many others.
 Famous first works, such as those of Ignazio Silone, were published only thanks to his financial guarantee.
 Where it was possible, he did it anonymously.